atrettel/sheardata/data/D1911001/README.md

   also assumes the air temperature is 59 °F (15 °C) for the smooth wall cases.
   This temperature appears reasonable.

-- There is an inconsistency in the center-line mean velocities of the 5.08 cm pipe.
-Page 371 says 1525 cm/s and page 372 says 1526 cm/s.
-The CSV file uses 1525 cm/s since it is used twice on page 371 and only once on page 372.

 -------------------------------------------------------------------------------

 Copyright © 2020 Andrew Trettel